mcarilli/CarND-Advanced-Lane-Lines-P4-Solution/README.md

 This resulted in straight lane lines becoming approximately vertical in the transformed image.

-An example of pre- and post-warp frames can be found in the image sequence below, which gives an end-to-end overview of my pipeline.
+An example of pre- and post-warp frames can be found in the image sequence after point 6. below.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?